MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 ### App reports

-- **Screen views** lists screen views for individual screens and the total number of screen views over a selected time frame.
+- **Screen views** list screen views for individual screens and the total number of screen views over a selected time frame.
 You can view screen views by screen name or by screen title.

-- **Sessions** shows information about the number of sessions and the session duration.
+- **Sessions** show information about the number of sessions and the session duration.

 - **Return frequency** groups session counts by the number of days since the last session.

-- **Users** shows new and returning users in your mobile app.
+- **Users** show new and returning users in your mobile app.

-- **Events** lists all the events collected from your app, plus the total count for each event.
+- **Events** list all the events collected from your app, plus the total count for each event.

 ### User reports

-- **App versions** lists the versions of your mobile app in use by your user base.
+- **App versions** list the versions of your mobile app in use by your user base.

-- **Devices & OS versions** provides insights into which devices and operating systems are running your mobile app.
+- **Devices & OS versions** provide insights into which devices and operating systems are running your mobile app.

-- **Locations**  shows information about app users by country, region, and city.
+- **Locations**  show information about app users by country, region, and city.

 ## Filter by time or value